agsb/jelly/documents/ReviewJelly.md

 _"FSMs are procedural, while planning is declarative."_

+_"Informally, a category is just a collection of things, along with a particular relationship between these things"_

 ## low frequency clock

 For tests Jelly needs a low frequency oscilator as clock.
 A oscilator with one gate of 74HC14, a resistor between input and output pins and a capacitor between input and ground (GND) have frequency by _Hz = 1.2 * 10^6 / RC_ and use another gate to filter.